About the Plus Programme

 Transition: Starting university is a huge life change.
-We’re here to help you settle in and support you in the next chapter of your education.
-But there’ll be lots of transitions throughout your time at Leeds- perhaps you are privately renting for the first time, coming back to Higher Education after some time away or you’re starting to write your dissertation.
-We’re here to support you with these changes throughout your time here.
+We’re here to help you settle in and work with you in the next chapter of your education.
+But there’ll be lots of transitions throughout your time at Leeds - perhaps you’re privately renting for the first time, coming back to Higher Education after some time away or you’re starting to write your dissertation.
+We’re here to help you navigate these changes throughout your time here.

-Success: We’re here to support your success- personally and academically.
-We do this by helping you access support you might need so that you can focus on your studies.
+Success: We’re here to boost your success - personally and academically.
+We do this by helping you access services and opportunities you might need so that you can focus on your studies.

-Progression: We provide exclusive support to help you achieve your post-university goals (or work out what they are) from your very first weeks at Leeds.
-From assessment centre practice runs to mentoring, we get you the support you need!
-We also have dedicated contacts within the Careers Service, where you have priority support.
+Progression: We provide exclusive opportunities to help you achieve your post-university goals (or work out what they are) from your very first weeks at Leeds.
+From assessment centre practice runs to mentoring to insight days with companies, there’s a range of activities on offer to you!
+We also have dedicated contacts within the Careers Service, where you have priority access.